opsschool/curriculum/shell_tools_101.rst

   100 Mocha
   1003 Americano

-There are man more flags available, ``man sort`` will show you them all, there is probably already something there for whatever you can throw at it.
+There are man more flags available, ``man sort`` will show you them all.
+There is probably already something there for whatever you can throw at it.